-1. acquires thorough knowledge of topics in natural science taught in secondary schools and the latest developments.

-- o importance of biological science of the modern age and the need for the teaching of biological science in schools. - o aims and values of teaching biological science - o objectives of teaching biological science at various levels and especially in the secondary schools. - different steps involved in the scientific methods and ways of developing scientific attitude. - o various approaches and methods of teaching biological science - organization of content in biology and principles of developing biological science syllabus. - o teaching skills for teaching biological science.

-- o teaching biological science at secondary level - preparing, and using the appropriate instructional materials in biological science. - o preparing biological science curriculum
+- 1) acquires thorough knowledge of topics in natural science taught in secondary schools and the latest developments. - 2) understands the - importance of biological science of the modern age and the need for the teaching of biological science in schools - aims and values of teaching biological science - objectives of teaching biological science at various levels and especially in the secondary schools - different steps involved in the scientific methods and ways of developing scientific attitude - various approaches and methods of teaching biological science - organization of content in biology and principles of developing biological science syllabus - teaching skills for teaching biological science. - 3) develops skills in - teaching biological science at secondary level - preparing, and using the appropriate instructional materials in biological science - preparing biological science curriculum.

-Unit-1:Biological Science Content
+Unit-I: Biological Science Content